At its core, freelance writing is straightforward: you’re hired by others to create content.

 On the other side of the coin, if you are insanely talented, but can’t deal with silence, rejection, and requests for edits, then it will be hard to be successful even though you have strong writing abilities.

-How One Author Went from Rejection Letter to Selling Millions of Books.
+How One Author Went from Multiple Rejection Letters to Selling Millions of Books.

 I’ve worked as a Mental Skills Coach for athletes for a decade, so I know about the power of the mind and the importance of mindset.